channingwalton/typeclassopedia/docs/index.md

 A *variable* has a *type*.
 For example, `x: Int` means the variable `x` has the type `Int`.

-A *proper type*, also known as an *inhabitated* type, is a type that can have values.
+A *proper type*, also known as an *inhabited* type, is a type that can have values.
 The type Int is a proper type because it has values like 0 and 1.
 `List[Int]` is also an inhabited, or proper type, that is inhabited by values like `1 :: 2 :: Nil`, instances of a list.

 A *type constructor* is something that takes a type and produces a type.
 Examples are anything with type parameters like `List` or Option.